elotgamu/django-docker-start/Readme.md

 - Set up you environments variables in the `.env` file.
 - Copy the docker related files to your project. `docker-compose.yml`, `.dockerignore` and `Dockerfile`
 - Modify image versions as needed.
-- Run with make commands available through the provided `Makefile`.
+- Run with make commands available through the provided `Makefile` as: `make build` for running the first time, then with `make run`

 NOTE on python docker image.